ESMValGroup/ESMValTool_Tutorial/setup.md

-## Access to CMIP data and a suitable computing system
+## Access to CMIP and OBS data and a suitable compute cluster

-There are multiple ways to use the
+ESMValTool may be run on multiple platforms, including local machines and large compute clusters; the benefit of using a compute cluster is that most often than not, it will host an ESGF node where CMIP data is locally stored on disk and accessible directly by the tool;
-We typically recommend using the one of the following systems:
+in the same manner, observational (OBS) data will be found centrally stored as well.
+Here are a few options for compute clusters with ESGF nodes:

-- JASMIN computing system (UK)
+- CEDA-Jasmin (UK):
-- Something in DLR (Germany)
+- DKRZ (Germany):
-- Local installation on your machine
+- ETHZ (Switzerland):

-### JASMIN
+### CEDA-Jasmin

 If you do not already have an account on JASMIN, then request an account as soon as possible.
-The instructions on how to create a jasmin account are here: https://help.jasmin.ac.uk/article/4435-get-a-jasmin-account-portal
+The instructions on how to create a Jasmin account are here: https://help.jasmin.ac.uk/article/4435-get-a-jasmin-account-portal

 During the account creation, you will need an SSH key, which can be generated following these instructions: https://help.jasmin.ac.uk/article/185-generate-ssh-key-pair